Late Pleistocene extinctions: Introduction

-The Late Pleistocene saw the extinction of many mammals weighing more than 40 kg, including around 80% of mammals over 1 tonne.
+The Late Pleistocene saw the extinction of many mammals weighing 40 kg or more, including around 80% of mammals weighing 1,000 kg or more.
 The proportion of megafauna extinctions is progressively larger the further the human migratory distance from Africa, with the highest extinction rates in Australia, and North and South America.

 The increased extent of extinction mirrors the migration pattern of modern humans: the further away from Africa, the more recently humans inhabited the area, the less time those environments (including its megafauna) had to become accustomed to humans (and vice versa).

 There are two main hypotheses to explain this extinction: